- This event has passed.

 April 12 @ 3:30 pm - 5:00 pm

 UW System Fellow (2020-2021)

 History; Women’s & Gender Studies, UW-Milwaukee

 Carolyn J. Eichner is Associate Professor of History and Women’s & Gender Studies at the University of Wisconsin, Milwaukee.
-She was a Member at the Institute for Advanced Study in Princeton, New Jersey, in 2015-2016.
-Eichner is the author of Surmounting the Barricades: Women in the Paris Commune (Indiana University Press); published in French as Franchir les barricades: les femmes dans la Commune de Paris (Editions de la Sorbonne).
-Her book Feminism’s Empire, which traces the roots of nineteenth-century French anti-imperialism in the race, gender, and class politics of the era’s first feminists to engage with empire, is forthcoming.
-Eichner is completing A Brief History of the Paris Commune: Men, Women, & Revolution for the 2021 sesquicentennial of the 1871 revolution, and she is currently writing The Name: Legitimacy, Identity, and Gendered Citizenship, an examination of the import and consequence that control over names holds not only for those who bear and bequeath them, but also for governing institutions.
-Eichner has published in journals including Feminist Studies, Signs: Journal of Women in Culture & Society, French Historical Studies, and Journal of Women’s History.
+She was a Member at the Institute for Advanced Study in Princeton during 2015-2016.
+Eichner is the author of Surmounting the Barricades: Women in the Paris Commune (Indiana University Press).
+The French translation, Franchir les barricades: les femmes dans la Commune de Paris (Editions de la Sorbonne) is a finalist for the Prix Augustin Thierry, awarded by the city of Paris.
+Eichner has two forthcoming books: The Paris Commune: A Brief History (Rutgers University Press, 2021) and Feminism’s Empire (Cornell University Press, 2022).
+Her current project, The Name: Legitimacy, Identity, and Gendered Citizenship, examines the import and consequence that controlling names holds for both those who bear and bequeath them and for governing institutions.
+She has published in journals including Feminist Studies; Signs: Journal of Women in Culture & Society; French Historical Studies; and Journal of Women’s History.

 [Due to COVID-19, this event has been moved to a digital conferencing platform.
 To participate please send an email with your name, university affiliation, and how you heard about the event to IRH at firstname.lastname@example.org.]